 The best way to get people interested in your products is to hammer home every single pain point they have that your products can fix.
 Most sales are made because the product or service relieves a particular pain the customer has.

 For instance, a pain for me is doing yard work.
 So, I hire a lawn service to do it for me.
 I had a relative once ask me to help her move.
 The thought of doing that was painful.
 I hired a moving service to move her.
-There was pain and I paid to have it go away.
+There was pain, and I paid to have it go away.

 No one likes to feel pain.
-And, the biggest reason someone buys is to alleviate pain.
+And the biggest reason someone buys is to alleviate pain.

-Well the neighborhood had just heard about one of their neighbors experiencing a burglary.
+The neighborhood had just heard about one of their neighbors experiencing a burglary.
 They used to think their neighborhood was very safe.
 Now they didn’t.
 Of course, this made sales a lot easier for the alarm company.

 Of course, I’m not recommending this (the alarm company eventually got caught doing this when a burglar was caught and squealed on the alarm company), but the point is people buy because of pain.